 - In year 1, the Committee will be provided with a budget of $10,000.
 Such a budget, uniquely provided to this Committee and not to any other Committee in the department, emphasizes the critical importance of the Committee’s efforts to the overall vision of our Department.
 The funds are intended to help support participation in conferences by Committee members to learn and share best practices, to organize and help fund recruitment efforts, to arrange and pay for speakers on relevant issues to the Department, and/or for any other purposes that the Committee deems appropriate in helping to efficiently and effectively pursue its objectives.
 In future years, the amount budgeted will be re-evaluated based on need – noting that it may be possible to fund many or all of these efforts through other means (e.g., School of Science QoL grants).

 The DEIC is comprised of graduate students, postdocs, staff, and faculty.
 The Committee also invites appointed representatives from the graduate student and postdoc groups.
 These representatives are full members of the Committee, and help to ensure there is a clear avenue for the groups to provide input to DEIC and for the groups to learn about and make suggestions on the issues DEIC is actively working to address.

-The inaugural chair of DEIC is Professor Tim Swager.
+The chair of DEIC is Professor Laura Kiessling.

 Click here to nominate someone for membership in the DEIC committee.